COVID-19 Resources Related to Housing & Homelessness

 Resources for attorneys, advocates, policymakers, and others supporting renters and homeowners during the COVID-19 national public health crisis.

-Federal Housing Finance Agency Suspends Foreclosures and Evictions for Enterprise-Backed Mortgages
+Federal Housing Finance Agency Suspends Foreclosures and Evictions for Enterprise-Backed Mortgages – Extended

 FHFA Moves to Provide Eviction Suspension Relief for Renters in Multifamily Properties

 On March 23, the the Federal Housing Finance Agency (FHFA) is announced that Fannie Mae and Freddie Mac will offer multifamily property owners mortgage forbearance with the condition that they suspend all evictions for renters unable to pay rent due to the impact of coronavirus.
 In late June, FHFA announced that servicers can extend forbearance agreements for up to three months, for a total forbearance of up to six months.
-(June 29)
+(March 2020)

 HUD Eviction Moratorium Flyers Available in Multiple Languages